fxnaranjo/filenet/README.md

 #xhost +
 #export DISPLAY=:10.0
 ```
-3. Copy the db2 and IBM Direcotry Server installer files into the virtual server, you can use a tool such as Filezilla to to this
+3. Copy the DB2 installer files into the virtual server, you can use a tool such as Filezilla to do this

 4. INSTALL DB2 using the following commands: